• Skip to primary navigation

 3. Confirm All Flight Information

-• The kiosk will give you a paper receipt that you will take to the CBP officer assigned to the exit control area.
+• The kiosk will give you a paper receipt that you will take to the CBP officer assigned to the exit control area OR turn green and tell you to proceed to the line for the next available CBP officer.

 • Know that if you have an “X” on the receipt, you will need to visit the nearest CBP officer for assistance.
 If you have an “O” on your receipt it means that you are declaring an item.
 The questions you answered YES will also be on the receipt.